 Once upon a time, I thought exfoliating with baking soda was a wonderful idea.
-It’s cheap, natural, and seems to do the job well.
-Why use anything else?
+It’s cheap.
+Natural.
+Does the job well.
+What could go wrong?

 Why you shouldn’t use baking soda to exfoliate skin